WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 ***Fel Sorcery.*** You can cast spells known or prepared from the Spellcasting class feature using Fel Sorcery spell slots, and vice versa.

 #### Quick Build
-You can make a warlock quickly by following these sug-gestions.
+You can make a warlock quickly by following these sugges&shy;tions.
 First, Intelligence should be your highest ability score, followed by Constitution.

+**< Remainder missing for background, cantrips, and 1st-level spells. >**

 \columnbreak